MichaelParenti/Game-of-Reactions/README.md

 # Game-of-Reactions
-A game of reactions that has three levels using HTML/CSS/JS.
+A game of reactions with three different levels using HTML/CSS/JS.